Pomegranate & Hibiscus

 Luteolin interferes with nearly all types of cancer cells.

-When the fresh leaves are taken to produce black tea, a large proportion of these flavonoids and catechins is oxidized to become other substances, mostly flavonoids of larger molecular structures, such as:
+When the fresh leaves are taken to produce black tea, a large proportion of these flavonoids and catechins is oxidized to become other substances, mostly flavonoids of larger molecular structures, such as:• Theaflavins (TF)

 • Thearubigins (TR)